Skip to main content

 Before taking this medicine

-Tell your doctor if you have ever had lung problems other than cancer.
+Tell your doctor if you have or have ever had lung or breathing problems other than lung cancer.

 May harm an unborn baby.
-You may need a pregnancy test to make sure you are not pregnant.
-Use birth control while using amivantamab and for at least 3 months after your last dose.
-Tell your doctor if you become pregnant.
+You may need to take a pregnancy test before starting this treatment.
+Use effective birth control while using amivantamab and for at least 3 months after your last dose.
+Tell your doctor if you become pregnant or think you may be pregnant.

-Do not breastfeed while using this medicine, and for at least 3 months after your last dose.
+Do not breastfeed while using amivantamab, and for at least 3 months after your last dose.

 You may be given other medications to help prevent serious side effects or an allergic reaction.
 Keep using these medicines for as long as your doctor has prescribed.